-Our main results are based on a series of panel fixed-effects OLS regressions that include school and year fixed effects, and we measure changes in rents using within-school-over-time variation in the total revenue generated from football and men's basketball programs.
-We find that increases in revenue generated by the football and men's basketball programs are partly reinvested directly into those sports as increased spending, with an estimated own-sport elasticity of 0.82.
+Our main results are based on a series of panel fixed-effects OLS regressions that include college and year fixed effects, and we measure changes in rents using within-college-over-time variation in the total revenue generated from football and men's basketball programs.
+We find that increases in revenue generated by the football and men's basketball programs are partly reinvested directly into those sports as increased spending, with an estimated own-sport elasticity of 0.82, which corresponds to \$0.31 of every dollar brought in by football and men's basketball programs being spent on football and men's basketball.
 Since these sports are almost always profitable (with revenue exceeding expenses, often substantially), the fact that the estimated elasticity is below one means that the reinvestment of revenues in these programs is less than dollar-for-dollar - i.e., there is meaningful residual income that is not spent on these two sports.
 In addition, the income limits for athletes imply that very little of the increased own-sport spending directly flows to the athletes.
-Instead, we expect that much of this increased spending within the football and men's basketball programs to be on other factors such as facilities spending and coach's salaries.
+Instead, we expect that much of this increased spending within the football and men's basketball programs to be on other factors such as facilities spending and coaches' salaries - a fact we empirically document below.